jeremyrode/spacontrol/README.md

 IoT Work for my Caldera Vacanza Hot Tub

 ## General Info
 I have a Caldera Vacanza Hot Tub in my house and I love it, with one exception: it heats on demand.
 With electric time of use (TOU) rates, I can save money if the hot tub would heat during off-peak rates.
 Goal is to reverse engineer the protocol used to signal button presses.
 Phase 1 is to have a cron script adjust the setpoints so that the heating occurs during off-peak hours.
-Phase 2 is to reverse engineer the status screen protocol, and forward the status to a website.
+Phase 2 (current) is to use Google Calendar to schedule the virtual button presses to follow the complex TOU schedule.
+Phase 3 (In progress) is to reverse engineer the status screen protocol, and forward the status to a website.
+This has been stymied by the complex bit banging that is going on between these systems.
+The patterns seem to change, see Keypad Commands section.

 ## Status

-Current work is pulling temp events from a Google Calendar via the API, then schedule them.
-See [googlecalendardaemon](/googlecalendardaemon)
+Phase 2 is working well for a year now, it pulls the desired temprature from a [Google Calendar via the API](/googlecalendardaemon), then schedules them.
+I thought this was clever, so [I broke out this code as an example](https://github.com/jeremyrode/CalendarScraper) and it made [HACAKADAY!](https://hackaday.com/2022/10/25/using-google-calendar-for-machines-to-keep-track-of-human-days/)

+## Quickstart

-Temp up/down works.
-I have a cron job running tools/temp_up.js and tools/temp_down.js at the appropriate times for cheap TOU power.
+Easiest way is to have a cron job running tools/temp_up.js and tools/temp_down.js at the appropriate times for cheap TOU power.

 Add the following to the crontab:
 ```